Località Duino 29, 34011 Duino-Aurisina TS, Italy

 |Co-ed Age Range||16-19 years|

 |Authorised IB Programmes||IBDP|

-UWC Adriatic is set in the picturesque village of Duino, near Trieste, in north-eastern Italy which was heavily influenced by political and ethnic divisions during the two World Wars and just a few kilometers away from where the Iron Curtain once divided Western Europe from the communist bloc during the Cold War.
+UWC Adriatic is set in the seaside village of Duino, near Trieste, in an area strongly influenced by political and ethnic divisions during the two World Wars and just a few kilometers away from where the Iron Curtain once divided Western Europe from the communist bloc during the Cold War.
 By entering this arena of ethnic and historical complexity, UWC Adriatic has embraced an educational role of highly-charged political meaning and stepped into a world of extraordinary cultural diversity.

 Since 1982 UWC Adriatic offers a genuinely holistic education, delivered to its 180 students from more than 80 countries across five strands of the College's educational experience, which include the academic programme (IBDP); service-based learning; ecological and outdoor education; engagement in physical and cultural activities as well as social and emotional learning.

 UWC Adriatic is also known among the UWC movement as "the musical college".
 This dimension of the students' educational experience has been further enhanced in the 2022-23 academic year by the appointment of a new position - that of a Director of Performing Arts.
 With regard to the CAS component of the IB programme, a particular emphasis is placed on the "service" element, with students involved in volunteering activities in the local area (Duino, Trieste and Monfalcone).
 The UWC educational model prioritises student initiative, so new student-led CAS activities are also encouraged.

 UWC Adriatic also capitalises its seaside setting on Trieste's karst highlands nearby the Alps to offer its students a host of related outdoor activities: sailing, kayaking, climbing, hiking and cross-country skiing.